IBM/CodeEngine/cloudant-change-listener/README.md

 ## Intention
-This quick-start daemon job sample is a fully runable basic implementation of a cloudant database change listener long running process.
-The main feature of the job is to react on each db document change with an invocation of a Code Engine Function or Code Engine Application.
+This quick start daemon job sample is a basic implementation of a Cloudant database change listener that runs indefinitely.
+The main purpose of the job is to react to each DB document change with an invocation of a Code Engine Function or Code Engine Application.

 __HINT__: Customers used "Cloudant Trigger" capability in IBM Cloud Functions may use this daemon job as a cloudant trigger migration solution.

-The instruction below describes how to create and run the Cloudant-Change-Listener daemon job using the IBM Cloud UI in an existing IBM Code Engine project.
-A full end-to-end example with a  Cloudant-Change-Listener connected to a cloudant sample database and invoking a sample Code Engine function is available as "run" script.
-The script includes the creation and execution of the daemon job as well as the setup of a sample cloudant db with document changes.
+These instructions describe how to create and run the Cloudant-Change-Listener daemon job by using the IBM Cloud UI in an existing IBM Code Engine project.
+A full end-to-end example with a Cloudant-Change-Listener that is connected to a Cloudant sample database and invokes a sample Code Engine function is available as "run" script.
+The script includes creating and running of the daemon job as well as the setup of a sample Cloudant DB with document changes.

 - - -
 ## Architecture:

-The Cloudant-Change-Listener is implemented as a Code Engine daemon job because only daemon jobs runsforever and can hold endless database connections using the IBM cloudant SDK API.
+The Cloudant-Change-Listener is implemented as a Code Engine daemon job because a daemon jobs runs indefinitely and can hold endless database connections by using the IBM Cloudant SDK API.
-Parallel running instances of the Cloudant-Change-Listener job is supresssed because IBM cloudant SDK would send change notification to each listener connection.
+You cannot run the Cloudant-Change-Listener job in parallel running instances because IBM cloudant SDK would send change notification to each listener connection.

 ![Architecture Diagram](images/Architecture.png)

-## Let's Get Started
+## Getting started

-This sample job is a fully runable Cloudant-Change-Listener.
-It can be used "as-is" if the db listening solution requires:
+This sample job is a Cloudant-Change-Listener.
+It can be used "as-is" if the DB listening solution requires:
-   - continously listening on exact __ONE__ cloudant database for __EACH__ document create, change and delete
+   - Continously listening on exact __ONE__ cloudant database for __EACH__ document create, change, and delete.
-   - an invocation of a Code Engine Function or Code Engine Application as result of each detected db change
+   - An invocation of a Code Engine Function or Code Engine Application as result of each detected db change.
-   - no suppression of duplicate change notifications across restarts of the job
+   - No suppression of duplicate change notifications across restarts of the job.

-HINT: The sample code contains "Customer TODO" sections where the job can be improved to fulfill further sollution requirements.
+HINT: The sample code contains "Customer TODO" sections where the job can be improved to fulfill further solution requirements.

-It is recommended to clone the cloudant-change-lister sample from the GIT repository at first and work with the copy.
+It is recommended that you clone the cloudant-change-lister sample from the GIT repository at first and work with the copy.

-## Pre-conditions
+## Prerequisites

-This chapter describes the mandatory and optional tasks before the Cloudant-Change-Listener job can be created and started.
+This section describes the mandatory and optional tasks before you create the Cloudant-Change-Listener job.
 The pre-condition tasks are used to collect and set all necessary startup parameters (as environment variables) for the  job.

-### Creation of config map
+### Creating the configmap

-The name of the config map must follow the rule :  "\<job_name\>-config" and has to contain the key/value pair: "DB_LAST_SEQ" : "now"
+The name of the configmap must follow the rule :  "\<job_name\>-config" and has to contain the key/value pair: "DB_LAST_SEQ" : "now"

-Step by step see https://cloud.ibm.com/docs/codeengine?topic=codeengine-configmap#configmap-create
+For more information about creating a configmap, see https://cloud.ibm.com/docs/codeengine?topic=codeengine-configmap#configmap-create.

-Although the job is designed as long running job there is the need to consider the "stop and restart" scenario ( e.g in case of version upgrade or maintenance).
-That scenario results in a short outage where no database changes received.
-To ensure that no change get lost the job saves the "DB_LAST_SEQ" last change identifier while stopping to a config map assigned to the CE Project.
-On restart the DB_LAST_SEQ" will be read and used as start listening identifier while opening a new DB listening connection.
+Although the job is designed to run indefinitely, you must consider the "stop and restart" scenario (e.g in case of version upgrade or maintenance).
+That scenario can results in a short outage where no database changes are received.
+To ensure that changes do not get lost, the job saves the "DB_LAST_SEQ" last change identifier to a configmap assigned to the CE Project whenever it is stopped.
+On restart, the DB_LAST_SEQ" is read and used as a start listening identifier while opening a new DB listening connection.

-### Creation of ServiceID (apiKey)
+### Creating the Service ID (apiKey)

-The Cloudant-Change-Listener job needs access permission to the hosting Code Engine Project to control that job is running only once.
-Therefore a serviceID access with API_KEY must be created for the :
+The Cloudant-Change-Listener job requires access permission to the hosting Code Engine Project to ensure that only a single instance of the job is running.
+Therefore, a service ID with an API_KEY must be created for the following :
   - service  : "Code Engine"
   - Resource : "\<CE-Project-name-where-Job-resides\>"

-Step by step see: https://cloud.ibm.com/docs/account?topic=account-serviceids&interface=ui#create_serviceid
+For more information about creating a service ID< see https://cloud.ibm.com/docs/account?topic=account-serviceids&interface=ui#create_serviceid.

 ==> Use the value of the generated API KEY for the Job's env var CE_API_KEY

-### Get URL of a Code Engine Function or Code Engine Application
+### Getting the URL of a Code Engine Function or Code Engine Application

-The public endpoint URL of an existing or newly created Code Engine Function (or app) must be retrieved to provide as startup parameter for the Cloudant-Change-Listener app.
-The endpoint must accept the input parms containing the db change notification details to identify the db document.
-Additionally the cloudant database's service binding should be attached to the CE Function (or app), so that the db can be connected from the function, too.
+The public endpoint URL of an existing or newly-created Code Engine Function (or app) must be retrieved to provide as startup parameter for the Cloudant-Change-Listener app.
+The endpoint must accept the input parameters that contain the DB change notification details to identify the DB document.
+Additionally, the Cloudant database's service binding must be attached to the CE Function (or app) so that the DB can be connected from the function, too.

-Step by step:
+Follow these steps.
-  - Retrieve the Code Engine Function's endpoint URL in UI by calling the "application-URL" in the "test function" dialog of the UI page  " => Code Engine => Projekte => "\<CE-Project-name-where-Function-resides\>" => "\<function-name\>".
+1. Retrieve the Code Engine Function's public URL from the  "Details" page for the function in the UI.
+Go to " => Code Engine => Projects => "\<CE-Project-name-where-Function-resides\>" => "\<function-name\>".
+Then, select "Domain mappings".

-  - Retrieve the Code Engine Application's endpoint URL in UI by calling the "functions-URL" in the "test applicaiton" dialog of the UI page  " => Code Engine => Projekte => "\<CE-Project-name-where-Application-resides\>" => "\<application-name\>".
+2. Retrieve the Code Engine Application's public URL from the  "Details" page for the application in UI.
+Go to " => Code Engine => Projekte => "\<CE-Project-name-where-Application-resides\>" => "\<application-name\>".
+Then, select "Domain mappings".

 HINT: The source code for a sample function can be found in the folder "./function" of this sample package.

 ==> Use the value of the generated API KEY for the Job's env var CE_TARGET

-### Retrieve Project ID of hosting project
+### Retrieving the Project ID of project

-The daemon job has to know the hosting project ID to be able to ensure that only one Job Instance of it is running.
+You must provide the project ID to the daemon job to ensure that only one instance of the job is running.

-Step by step:
+Follow these steps:
-  - Retrieve the project ID in UI by reading the GUID value of the project in the "Details" dialog of the " => Code Engine => Projekte => "\<CE-Project-name-where-Application-resides\>" page
+  - Retrieve the project ID in UI by reading the GUID value of the project in the "Details" dialog.
+Go to " => Code Engine => Projecte => "\<CE-Project-name-where-Application-resides\>".

 ==> Use the retrieved project ID (GUID) for the Job's env var CE_PROJECT_ID

-### Get cloudant DB info
+### Retrieving the Cloudant DB information

-This sample requires that there is an IBM cloud cloudant DB instance with a service credential and IAM Authentication from which the neccessary values for the job startup can be retrieved.
+This sample requires an IBM Cloud Cloudant DB instance with a service credential and IAM Authentication from which the neccessary values for the job startup can be retrieved.

 The cloudant-change-listener job must establish a DB connection to the customer's DB.
-Therefore the following DB settings must be retrieved from the DB instance's service credential:
+Therefore, the following DB settings must be retrieved from the DB instance's service credential:

 - DB Host URL  ( e.g 33286a6c-ad3e-4d11-909b-e67df631a310-bluemix.cloudantnosqldb.appdomain.cloud)
 - DB Host Port  ( default is : 443)